monome/docs/crow/reference.md

   --        use the empty table {} for chromatic scale -- temperament: how many notes in a scale, default 12 (ie 12TET) -- scaling: volts per octave, default to 1.0, but use eg. 1.2 for buchla systems

+-- deactivate any active scaling with the 'none' argument output[n].scale( 'none' )
 ```

 ### actions